xwmx/nb/README.md

 Options:
   -c, --content <content>     The content for the new note.
   -e, --encrypt               Encrypt the note with a password.
   -f, --filename <filename>   The filename for the new note.
+The default
+                              extension is used when the extension is omitted.
   -t, --title <title>         The title for a new note.
 If `--title` is
                               present, the filename will be derived from the title, unless `--filename` is specified.